 For long term strategic investors covered call strategies may be helpful in market environments where income becomes scarce.
-Covered call strategies can produce high income while diversifying the source of risk in a portfolio as the calls are written on diversified indices such as the Nasdaq 100 or the S&P 500 as opposed to single company securities.
-They also help increase income certainty and consistency by paying either monthly or quarterly distributions.
+Covered call strategies can produce high income while diversifying the source of risk in a portfolio as the calls are written on diversified indices such as the EURO STOXX 50 as opposed to single company securities.
+They can also help increase income certainty and consistency by paying monthly distributions.

 Covered call strategies can be appropriate for tactical portfolios as well, where making a call on market direction can either support or contradict covered call use.
-Underperformance will likely occur in a strong up market (where prices of stocks held in the strategy are rising) as the covered call strategy will forfeit the upside of the index exposure held, only receiving the premium.
-Whereas in a flat market, the strategy will likely outperform due to the premiums received from selling call options while there is no lost opportunity cost of the underlying index exposure rising.
+Underperformance may occur in a strong up market (where prices of stocks held in the strategy are rising) as the covered call strategy will forfeit the upside of the index exposure held, only receiving the premium.
+Whereas in a flat market, the strategy may outperform due to the premiums received from selling call options while there is no lost opportunity cost of the underlying index exposure rising.
 In a down market (where prices of stocks held in the strategy are falling), the strategy may also outperform because they keep the premium received from selling the call option, which may offset some or all of the underlying market's decline.

-Considerations for Investors in QYLD LN and XYLU LN
+Considerations for Investors in SYLD LN

-Before investing, investors should ensure they understand covered call option writing risk
+Before investing, investors should ensure they understand covered call option writing risk.